-Applying the concept means that academic and administrative staff, wherever it is necessary, possible and reasonable to do so, take into account a student's disability and make appropriate adjustments to the learning environment to lessen the impact of the disability.
+Applying the concept means that academic and professional staff, wherever it is necessary, possible and reasonable to do so, take into account a student's disability and make appropriate adjustments to the learning environment to lessen the impact of the disability.

 The DDA allows for exemptions from making such accommodations in cases of unjustifiable hardship for the institution.
 In determining what constitutes unjustifiable hardship, all relevant circumstances of the particular case will be taken into account.
 These will include the financial circumstances and the estimated amount of expenditure required to be made by the educational institution.